telerik/maui-docs/controls/dataform/editors/masked-editors.md

 * `DataFormRadEmailMaskedEditor` &mdash;of type `RadEmailMaskedEntry`({%slug maskedentry-email-mask%})
 * `DataFormRadRegexMaskedEditor` &mdash;of type `RadRegexMaskedEntry`({%slug maskedentry-regex-mask%})

-Each Masked Editor has a Mask property.
+Each Masked Editor has Mask and Culture properties.

 ## Styling